Using Pre-Aggregations

 Streaming pre-aggregations are different from traditional pre-aggregations in the way they are being updated.
 Traditional pre-aggregations follow the “pull” model — Cube pulls updates from the data source based on some cadence and/or condition.
 Streaming pre-aggregations follow the “push” model — Cube subscribes to the updates from the data source and always keeps pre-aggregation up to date.

-You don’t need to define refreshKey for streaming pre-aggregations.
+You don’t need to define refresh_key for streaming pre-aggregations.
 Whether pre-aggregation is streaming or not is defined by the data source.

 Currently, Cube supports only one streaming data source - ksqlDB.
 All pre-aggregations where data source is ksqlDB are streaming.

-Please let us know if you are interested in early access to any of these drivers or would like Cube to support any other SQL streaming engine.
+We are working on supporting more data sources for streaming pre-aggregations, please let us know (opens in a new tab) if you are interested in early access to any of these drivers or would like Cube to support any other SQL streaming engine.